 Some of the important developments are:

-- The first printing press was established by Portuguese in 1556.
+- The first printing press was established by the Portuguese in 1556.

-- First newspaper of India was established in 1780 by James Augustus Hickey named Calcutta General Advertiser or The Bengal Gazette.
+- The first newspaper of India was established in 1780 by James Augustus Hickey named Calcutta General Advertiser or The Bengal Gazette.
 He is considered as the ‘Father of Indian press’.

 - Bengal Gazette is also sometimes known as Hickey’s Gazette.